Annemieke Mein

-Annemieke holds regular workshops and freely imparts her techniques and experience to those who attend.
+Mein holds regular workshops and freely imparts her techniques and experience to those who attend.
 She met Charles McCubbin (d.
 2010), grandson of Frederick McCubbin, in 1979.
 He was one of Australia's leading naturalists and wildlife artists, and was chief consultant in the construction of the butterfly house at the Melbourne Zoo.
-He wrote and illustrated "Butterflies of Australia" and throughout their acquaintance shared his knowledge with Annemieke and gave his support.
+He wrote and illustrated "Butterflies of Australia" and throughout their acquaintance shared his knowledge with Mein and gave his support.

 In 1984 she was commissioned to design and produce six bas-relief bronzes for permanent display on a wall of fame in Sale.
 The bronzes featured Alfred William Howitt, Mary Grant Bruce, Ada Crossley, Allan McLean, Angus McMillan and Nehemiah Guthridge.
 In 1987 the town fathers of Bendigo commissioned a bas-relief of Henry Backhaus, the first priest to visit the Victorian goldfields.
 In 2007 Mein was the subject of a major survey exhibition at the Gippsland Art Gallery, which also holds a large number of her works in its permanent collection.

-Her 1994 book The Art of Annemieke Mein, gives a rare insight into the creative process that is necessary for producing works of art that delight both the artist and the viewer.
+Her 1992 book The Art of Annemieke Mein, gives a rare insight into the creative process that is necessary for producing works of art that delight both the artist and the viewer.
 The illustrations offer a comprehensive cross-section of her textile pieces.

 She suffers from cryptogenic sensory neuropathy, an autoimmune condition which has made it difficult for her to continue working.

+In March 2024 Mein will be the subject of a major sixty-year retrospective exhibition called 'A Life's Work', to be staged at Gippsland Art Gallery in the regional town of Sale, Victoria, which will be accompanied by a new book about her art and life.

+Publications

+Meins book The Art of Annemieke Mein Wildlife Artist in Textiles was first published in 1992 and has been reprinted numerous times with a new edition published in 2001.